jtstockton/PocketMesh/README.md

 An unofficial native iOS MeshCore client.
 Disclaimer: Built entirely with AI.

+This app is not published on the App Store.
+Sideloading is required.

 ## Documentation

 -   **[Architecture](docs/Architecture.md)**: Deep dive into the three-tier architecture, concurrency model, and persistence layer.